Ai-Thinker-Open/GPRS_C_SDK_DOC/README.md

    * AT firmware is the default firmware， you can set up immediately, more refer to [Ai-Thinker Wiki](http://wiki.ai-thinker.com/gprs)
    * This document does not contains any infomation of AT Command

-（二）**SDK On Chip Development**，No external MCU is needed, burn the firmware directly to GPRS module
+（B）**SDK On Chip Development**，No external MCU is needed, burn the firmware directly to GPRS module

 * The advantage of this method is that it doesn't need extra MCU, programming directly on modules, saving hardware resources, and save mony for projects